EnigmaCurry/blog.rymcg.tech/content/blog/linux/restic_backup.md

 [Restic](https://restic.net/) is a modern backup program that can archive your files onto many different cloud and network storage locations, and to help restore your files in case of disaster.
-This article will show you how to backup one or more user directories to S3, using restic and systemd.
+This article will show you how to backup one or more user directories to S3 cloud storage, using restic and systemd.

 ## Choose an S3 vendor and create a bucket